 - Recognize heat illness early.
 Heat exhaustion: heavy sweating, weakness, headache, lightheadedness, nausea, muscle cramps.
 Move to AC, rehydrate, cool the skin with damp cloths.
 Heat stroke: confusion, altered consciousness, hot dry skin, body temperature above 104.
 This is a medical emergency.
 Call 911.
 Begin active cooling (ice packs to neck, groin, axillae) while waiting.

 - Sensitive groups: Cooling centers and family members.
+During a hot stretch you can call the city Heatline (215-765-9040) to talk a symptom through with a nurse.
 Do not power through.
 Heat stroke mortality in older adults is significant.

 - At home: Close blinds, cluster activity in one cool room, take cool showers.
 If you lose power, leave for a cooling center; sheltering in a sealed home without AC is more dangerous than the trip.